 An increasing number of big corporations, including online ESL companies with thousands of teachers, have moved away from accepting resumes to online questionnaires requiring basic biodata from applicants.
 They always require a good photograph, and often also a short one- or two-minute video introduction.

-Some Education Departments and other large employers use Applicant Tracking System (ATS) software to handle the large number of resumes.
-The initial screening is thus being done by AI scanners that detect keywords within set parameters such as maximum age, country of origin, residing country, and minimum qualifications.
+The Department of Education and other large employers often use Applicant Tracking System (ATS) software to handle numerous resumes.
+The initial screening is thus being done by AI scanners that detect keywords within set parameters such as maximum age, country of origin, country of residence, and minimum qualifications.

 Applicants need to educate themselves about the requirements for doing a proper internet interview.
-It includes good lighting, camera height, backdrop, proper headphones, and some relevant props.
+The following are required:

 Many school principals and ESL companies prefer young, enthusiastic teachers above those who have lost their joie de vivre, the zest for life.
 The saying that you can’t teach an old dog new tricks is true and education managers know it, which is why they sometimes prefer new teachers to those with a long resume.
 Do not be intimidated by seeing messages on the many Facebook groups of well-qualified people who do not get jobs; rather look on those who do get ESL jobs even when they lack a degree.
 ESL companies know that personality, talent, and attitude often outweigh a string of qualifications and a long CV.